prahladyeri/prahladyeri.github.io/_posts/2020-08-06-how-to-use-hashchange-to-implement-routing-in-vanilla-javascript.md

 ---
 layout: post
-title: "How to use window.hashchange event to implement routing in vanilla javascript"
+title: How to use window.hashchange event to implement routing in vanilla javascript
 tags: javascript routing
 ---